“I think I have a pretty good shot at getting it.”

 You've applied for a higher position at your company.
-You had a job interview that went well, so you think you might get the job.
-You are telling your wife about this, and you say:
+You had a job interview that went well.
+You tell your wife this because you think you might get the job.

 I think I have a pretty good shot at getting it.